usnistgov/ML5G-PS-005/README.md

 make your changes and submit a pull request.
 Here are some instructions on how to proceed:

-[Instructions on how to generate pull request from github](https://help.github.com/articles/creating-a-pull-request-from-a-fork/
+Instructions on how to generate pull request from github: https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 * Please open an issue if you find a problem.